jharini/booknotes/system-design/system-design-interview/chapter22/README.md

 In this example, offset 100 will be processed and sent downstream multiple times.

-One option to try and mitigate this is to store the last seen offset in HDFS/S3, but this risks the result never reaching downstream:
+One option to try and mitigate this is to store the last seen offset in HDFS/S3, but this risks the result never reaching downstream if step 4 fails:
 ![data-duplication-example-2](images/data-duplication-example-2.png)

 Finally, we can store the offset while interacting with downstream atomically.
 To achieve this, we need to implement a distributed transaction:
 ![data-duplication-example-3](images/data-duplication-example-3.png)

+A distributed transaction is a transaction that works across several nodes.
+If any of the operations fails, the whole transaction is rolled back.

 **Personal side-note**: Alternatively, if the downstream system handles the aggregation result idempotently, there is no need for a distributed transaction.